 You can book an appointment for a booster dose through Book My Vaccine, or by calling the COVID Vaccination Healthline on 0800 28 29 26 (8am to 8pm, 7 days a week).

 A booster provides better protection for you and your whānau

 A booster provides added protection against the new Omicron variant

 The Pfizer booster dose is now available.
-You need to be at least 16 years old.
+You need to be at least 16 years old to get a booster.

-If you are aged over 18 years you can get the booster 3 months after your second dose.
+If you are aged over 18 years you can get your first booster 3 months after your second dose.

-Some people over the age of 12 who are severely immunocompromised will be eligible to get a third primary dose of the Pfizer COVID-19 vaccine.
-This third dose will be optional but is recommended.
-This primary third dose is different to a booster dose for the general population.
+Some people over the age of 5 who are severely immunocompromised are eligible to get a third primary dose of the Pfizer COVID-19 vaccine.
+This third dose is optional but is recommended.
+Talk to your GP to see if you are eligible and to get a prescription.

 Regardless of which COVID vaccination you have had overseas, you can receive a booster dose.
-If you are in New Zealand, aged 16 and older and it is at least 3 months (6 months for 16/17 year olds) following the second dose, you will be eligible for a booster dose.
+If you are in New Zealand, aged 16 and older, and it is at least 3 months (6 months for 16 and 17 year olds) after your second dose, you can get a booster dose.